-Unify multiple existing databases into one sharded database architecture.
+Unify multiple existing databases into one Oracle Globally Distributed Database architecture.

 Global businesses might have multiple instances of same applications deployed for multiple departments in multiple regions.
 Federated sharding allows mapping of databases of such applications in to a single federated database and provides the following benefits.